Introduction: Why good commit messages matter

 Derezz the master control program MCP turned out to be evil and had become intent on world domination.
 This commit throws Tron's disc into MCP (causing its deresolution) and turns it back into a chess game.

-This is not so easy to commit this with the
+Commit messages with bodies are not so easy to write with the

--m switch.
-You really need a proper editor.
-If you do not already have an editor set up for use with git at the command line, read this section of Pro Git.
+-m option.
+You’re better off writing the message in a proper text editor.
+If you do not already have an editor set up for use with Git at the command line, read this section of Pro Git.

 In any case, the separation of subject from body pays off when browsing the log.
 Here’s the full log entry: